For daily wit & wisdom, sign up for the Almanac newsletter.

 The cyclamen is the perfect houseplant to brighten up February with its heart-shaped and colorful blossoms in Valentine’s colors of pink and red!

 Cyclamens flower indoors for several months as long as they are kept cool.
-When plants finish their bloom cycle, feed them with diluted water-soluble fertilizer, so they put out more leaves to increase the size of their underground tuber.
+When they finish their bloom cycle, feed them with diluted water-soluble fertilizer, so they produce more leaves and increase the size of their underground tuber.

 By June, plants go dormant, leaves die, and tubers should be removed from pots to dry and store.
 They’ll bloom again the following winter.